christianhermann/detectIVe/README.md

-What can the detectIVe help you with?
+How can the detectIVe help you with?

 - Fast and easy import of HEKA Patchmaster .asc data.
 - Cleanup of imported .asc data.